-Whenever I’m invited to create a character “in my own style” I’m aware that this gives me the opportunity to really push myself and go crazy with the design.
-But I also have to make sure that the concept still works as a video game character.
+Creating your own video game characters (opens in new tab) means you can push yourself and go crazy with the design idea, as long as the concept still works as a video game character.
 This means it has to be readable in its environment, the design has to support the game function of the character, and the technical artists have to be able to rebuild the design within the game’s technical restrictions.
-So I separate these stages into two distinctive steps.

-My painting process combines traditional and digital media, but my steps don’t require mastery in any of these mediums.
-They require an open mind, patience with yourself, and pushing through until you have that great idea.
+My painting process combines traditional and digital media, so you'll be sketching (opens in new tab) with pens as well as painting with Photoshop brushes (opens in new tab).
+All you need is an open mind, patience with yourself, and pushing through until you have that great idea.

 01. Explore sources of inspiration

 The brief is to create a Merchant NPC with a street-wise attitude, who’ll appear in a 3D RPG.
 My goal is to create a strong design with artistic value, so I explore photo books, music, art and literature for imagery that provokes an emotion.
 I take in as much as possible and make notes on whatever catches my eye.
 Scribbles at this stage are often ugly, so don’t worry about that.